jleomorris/vf-frontend-challenge/README.md

 - Clone the repository
 - cd into the directory and run `yarn install`
 - To start the application in development mode, from the command line run `yarn run dev`
+- To view the application in your browser go to: http://localhost:3000

 ### Useful Commands: